The Court Jester (1955)

 Jean: My father!

-Captain of the Guard: [Hawkins is being tested for Knighthood] He must scale a wall in full armor.
+Captain of the Guard: [Hawkins is being tested for knighthood] He must scale a stone wall in full armor.

 [Hawkins is tossed over the wall]

-Captain of the Guard: He must bring down a hawk in full flight.
+Captain of the Guard: With longbow, he must slay a hawk in full flight.

 [a hawk with an arrow is tossed on the ground]